usmanmehmood55/EzLogger/README.md

 ﻿# EzLogger Library

-EzLogger is an easy to use logging framework for .NET applications designed to facilitate efficient debugging and application monitoring with minimal overhead.
+EzLogger is an easy to use logging framework for .NET applications designed to facilitate easy logging and application monitoring with minimal overhead.

 ## Key Features